ci-lab-cz/easydock/docs/installation.md

 #### Vina-GPU Server (server-based docking)

-The build downloads GPU binaries and Boost from source.
+The build downloads CPU and GPU binaries and Boost from source.
 Requires an internet connection.

 ```bash
 cd containers/vinagpu